 - CRF Definition, Purpose, Considerations

 - Best Practices in CRF Design

 - Learners should bring a case study to describe the CRF design process in their environment, and be prepared to discuss pitfalls or success stories based on their experiences

-- Review GCP Guideline ICH E6 and two sample CRFs (provided).
-Based on what they have read, learners will make the necessary amendments to the CRF to ensure compliance with these guidelines
+- Review the ICH GCP E6 Guideline and two sample CRFs (provided).
+Based on what they have read, learners will make the necessary amendments to the CRF to ensure compliance with this guideline

 - Review the sample protocol and schedule of events, and prepare a list of the CRFs which will be required for this study

 - Take the Sample Standard CRF Specifications document and amend according to the sample protocol provided

 - Utilize the sample protocol and schedule of events to “design” Efficacy CRFs required by the protocol (Spirometry Testing, ABECB Symptom Assessment, or Evaluation of Clinical Response), and then add this form to the CRF Specification that was completed in the previous exercise